avshabanov/micro-di/README.md

 // actions on foo
 ```

+# Compiling from sources and installing to the local maven repository

+Just do ``mvn clean install`` in source folder

-# Adding to maven project
+# Adding to maven project with minimal fuss

 In your pom.xml or in your settings.xml add the following repository: